ZainRizvi/ZainRizvi.github.io/_posts/2016-03-24-create-site-with-facebook-login-using-asp.net-core.md

 Herea are the two changes you'll have made to your project:  [adding the Facebook middleware](https://github.com/ZainRizvi/ASP.NET-Core-FacebookAuth/commit/c2472e966c0d24262280691b53ae039ba341eb51) and [adding the reference](https://github.com/ZainRizvi/ASP.NET-Core-FacebookAuth/commit/64d0f89e6644561b154e869c59b19da4f9072534)

-# Now for the custom stuff

-## Setting up the database
+# Setting up the database

 If you run your site and try to login with your Facebook account you may notice the following error: